Lewiscowles1986/motive_test/README.md

 }
 ```

-3. Is a suprise!
-Will work on it together in person :)
+3. Stretch Goal, we will talk through this task together if you reach this point.

 ## Some notes

-1. all values are integer.
+1. All values are integer.
 Don't worry about dealing with floating point precisions, the front end can deal with the presentation logic.
-2. you can use any npm package you like, but only with good reason!
+2. You can use any npm package you like, but only with good reason!
 This includes the testing framework which you can change :)
 3. We've provided some boilerplate code, but feel free to rearrange as you want...
 4. There's a little test script we've written which will start the server, run the tests and pull it down again.
-But feel free to orchastrate your tests however you want!
+But feel free to orchestrate your tests however you want!

 ## Things we value